syedtasavour/syedtasavour/README.md

 - 🔭 I’m currently learning **Mern**

-- 👨‍💻 All of my projects are available at [https://itgenuinesolutions.com/portfolio/](https://itgenuinesolutions.com/portfolio/)
+- 👨‍💻 All of my projects are available at [Syed Tasavour](https://syedtasavour.me/)

-- 📝 I regularly write articles on [https://itgenuinesolutions.com/News/](https://itgenuinesolutions.com/News/)

 - 💬 Ask me about **Java, JavaScript, React ,Nodejs**